zacharyburkett/zacharyburkett.github.io/_posts/2023-09-23-pca-object-detection.md

 When testing this with limited samples, adding `fullbody` into the prompt really helped.
 Gotta make sure all the relevant features are there!

 Now that we have our input image and guidance images, we can use DINOv2 to extract their patch features.
 DINOv2 patch features correspond to a 14x14 region in the input.
-These features are returned as a flattened tensor, and also has one addition vector for the CLS token.
+These features are returned as a flattened tensor, and also have one additional vector for the CLS token.
 We're primarily focused on the patch features, so we can ditch the CLS token.

 ```python
 from transformers import AutoImageProcessor, Dinov2Model